duongrudee/EIPs/EIPS/eip-20.md

 #### name

-Returns the name of the token - e.g. `"MyToken"`.
+Returns the name of the token - e.g. `"Mixcoin"`.

 OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.